On the decomposition into Discrete, type II and type III $C^*$-algebras: Essentially infinite -algebras and another equivalent form of type -algebras

 As seen in Theorem \ref{thm:small-class}, stability under both strong Morita equivalence as well as essential extension plays an important role in understanding discrete and type $\tw$ $C^*$-algebras.
-Clearly, finiteness is not preserved under strong Morita equivalence (e.g.\ $\mathbb{C}$ is strongly Morita equivalent to $\CK(\ell^2)$).
+Clearly, finiteness is not preserved under strong Morita equivalence (e.g.\ $\mathbb{C}$ is strongly Morita equivalent to $C^*$-algebra $\CK(\ell^2)$ that is not finite).
 However, it is stable under essential extension, as stated in part (a) of the following lemma.
 This lemma could be known, but we present it here for completeness.

 \begin{lem} (a) If $B$ is a finite $C^*$-algebra, then every essential extension of $B$ is finite.